marklysze/Magic-Pocket-Control-ESP32/README.md

 Coding is in C++ and setup for development in Visual Studio Code with the PlatformIO extension.

+*NOTE*: If you're using Mac or Linux and recently cloned the repository and were not able to get it running then please try again as all backslashes in the #includes have been changed to forward slashes.

 ![Magic Pocket Control](Documents/RepositorySplash.webp)

 Video with demos: